What Are The Effects Of Enzymes On Chemical Reactions

 • Temperature: Most enzymes function optimally between 37–40°C (human body temperature).
 Extreme heat denatures enzymes, destroying their structure and function.

 • pH: Enzymes have optimal pH ranges.
-As an example, pepsin (active in the stomach’s acidic environment) denatures at neutral pH, while
+Here's one way to look at it: pepsin (active in the stomach’s acidic environment) denatures at neutral pH, while

 trypsin (active in the small intestine's alkaline environment) loses its activity in acidic conditions.